mathieu-aubin/video-dl/README.md

 The source code of the API can be viewed [here](https://github.com/danog/video-dl/blob/master/api).

+The API uses [youtube-dl](https://github.com/rg3/youtube-dl) to get the links for non Rai/mediaset/la7 videos.

 The API supports GET requests and the endpoint is http://api.daniil.it (supports https).